 Explorers are a go-getting group of young people aged 14 to 18.
-Together, they make up the fourth section of the Scouts.
+Together, they make up the fifth section of the Scouts.

 Week in and week out, they gather in groups called Units to try new things, make new friends and conquer the small task of changing the world.

 Discovering the world on your own terms and making the most of what you have, wherever and whoever you are.

 Start small but think big

 Make a difference on your own doorstep, confident in the knowledge that their daily actions add up.

 Explorers seek out the answers to the big questions, and the smaller questions that don’t seem to matter but really should.

 Explorers is open to all, and we usually tweak things to make sure everyone can join in the fun.
 If you have any questions about accessibility, chat with us as soon as possible.
 More information on specific adjustments can be found here.

 Absolutely.
 If taking the lead sounds like something you’d like to try for yourself, sign up for the Explorer Scout Young Leader’s Scheme to get some hands-on experience volunteering with the younger Scout sections.

 Questions?
 We’ve answered some of the most common ones below.